castai/terraform-castai-gke-cluster/README.md

 Migrating from 9.x.x to 10.x.x
 ---------------------------

-Version 10.x.x removes deprecated `autoscaler_settings` fields.
+Version 10.x.x removes deprecated fields.
 These settings should now be configured via `node_templates` constraints.

 ### Removed Fields

+The `autoscaler_policies_json` variable has been removed.
+Use `autoscaler_settings` instead.

 The following fields have been removed from `autoscaler_settings`: